Nominees for 2026

 Susan has a lifetime membership to NMGS.
 Her first fall field conference was the 2002 White Sands Fall field conference.
 She has attended every fall field conference since 2002.
 She is a real fan, if not a faithful member of NMGS.

-Past-President – Brian Hampton (ex officio)
+Past-President – Johanna Blake (ex officio)

 New Mexico Geological Foundation — Nominees for Board of Directors